baransaglam/baransaglam/README.md

 # Hey, I'm **Baran**
 > *ASP.NET Developer | Game Dev | 3D Artist*

-I’m a creative technologist who blends code and art to build robust web apps, immersive games, and intricate 3D sculptures.
-I’m all about turning challenges into innovative digital experiences.
+I’m an indie game developer and creative builder who blends code and art to craft immersive games, interactive web experiences, and unique digital worlds.
+I’m passionate about turning ideas into meaningful and playable realities.
 ---

 ## 🔥 What I Do